7 things you didn’t know about bridges in Venice, Italy

 Indeed, there are a total of 72 private bridges in Venice.

-Those are 72 very lucky people, aren’t they?
+Those are 72 fortunate people, aren’t they?

 If you liked this article and want to find out more information and tips to plan your visit to Venice, make sure to check out the following resources: